Newhall Brush Fire Prompts Closure of Sierra Highway

 Crews were making good progress against a brush fire in the Newhall area that prompted a road closure on Tuesday afternoon, officials said.

-Sierra Highway between the Calgrove area and Newhall Avenue was temporarily closed due to the firefight, according to the Santa Clarita Valley Sheriff’s Station.
+Sierra Highway between the Calgrove area and Newhall Avenue remained closed as of 3 p.m. due to the firefight, according to the Santa Clarita Valley Sheriff’s Station.

 A call came in at 12:11 p.m. regarding the fire near North Sierra Highway and the 14 Freeway, the Los Angeles County Fire Department stated.